Skip to main content

 • Installation methods and materials are required along the edge of the roof or the perimeter of the roof.

-This factor often comes down to the level of peace of mind, security, and protection you want for your home and family.
+The warranty you choose often comes down to the level of peace of mind and protection you want for your home and family.

 roof replacement by RoofCrafters

-6. The Amount of Decking, Rafters, or Fascia Boards Replaced
+Structural Repairs: The Cost of Replacing Decking, Rafters, and Fascia

 Wood decking is the substrate that the new roof material will be fastened to.
 The rafters are the framing that supports the wood decking.
 The facia boards are the boards that are attached to the rafters that provide a nice finished look at the edge of the roof.

-If there's any water damage, dry rotted wood, or any deteriorated wood in your roof, that wood will need to be replaced prior to installing the new roof system.
+If there's any water damage, dry rotted wood, or any deteriorated wood in your roof, that wood will need to be replaced before installing the new roof system.
 The amount of wood needed will impact the cost of your new roof.

 Keep in mind that oftentimes the wood that'll need to be replaced can not be determined at the time of an onsite inspection.
 However, there are areas on roofs and some conditions that do not allow an estimator to see until the old roof has been removed.